BobBuildTool/bob/doc/manual/configuration.rst

    privateEnvironment:
       APPLY_FOO_PATCH: "no"

-The privateEnvironment of the recipe and inherited classes are merged together.
+The ``privateEnvironment`` of the recipe and inherited classes are merged together.
+See :ref:`configuration-recipes-env` for the merge and string substitution behaviour.
-The exact way of merging is subject to the :ref:`policies-mergeEnvironment` policy.

-See also :ref:`configuration-recipes-env`.

 .. _configuration-recipes-providedeps: